 Congratulations!
 Your best friend has popped the question and the excitement (and perhaps panic) has now set in!
 After all, it’s a huge deal, your friend has ultimately said that she can’t tie the knot without you.
 Already you have many questions whirling around in your head … What’s expected of me?
 What if I don’t like the dress?
 What if I let her down?
-Fear not ladies, as I’m going to talk you through what’s expected to make sure you are the best bridesmaid your friend could ever have wished for.
+Fear not ladies!
+As I’m going to talk you through what’s expected of you.
+That way,you can make sure you’re the best bridesmaid your friend could ever dream of.

 1. Put money away early